lyteword/chspurgeon-tod/volume-7/psalm-127.md

 **Verses 3-5.** Children.
 Consider:

-1\.The effects of receiving them as a heritage from the Lord.
+1\.
+The effects of receiving them as a heritage from the Lord.

 a) Parents will trust in the Lord for their provision and safety.